 Peru’s PM quits amid claims of influence peddling

+Peru’s PM Alberto Otarola quits amid claims of influence peddling

 Alberto Otarola denies allegations that he attempted to improperly influence government contracts to help love interest.

-Peruvian Prime Minister Alberto Otarola has resigned after audio recordings, allegedly featuring him using his influence to help his love interest get government contracts, were released by the media.
+Peruvian Prime Minister Alberto Otarola has resigned following the release of audio recordings that allegedly featured him using his influence to help his love interest get government contracts.

 Otarola tendered his resignation on Tuesday after television programme Panorama broadcast the recordings over the weekend.